 Get Started in Plymouth Today

 To learn more about your various hardwood flooring options, give the experts at Floor Coverings International Maple Grove a call!
 We’re happy to help you find the perfect flooring for your home.
 Book a free in-home consultation today!
-We proudly serve Maple Grove, Plymouth, Rogers and surrounding areas.
+We proudly serve Maple Grove, Plymouth and surrounding areas.

 You may also enjoy: